 ANSWER: Virtual assessments are allowable under COVID-19 rules currently.
 Please refer to the list of codes on our website for a complete list of allowable encounters.
+Please refer to the code chart here on the MSHN website.

 QUESTION: Which professionals can bill for telehealth service, e.g. LMSWs, LPCs, LLPCs, Case Managers, Recovery Coaches, etc.?